qzLiu0116/qzLiu0116.github.io/content/talk/quadrotors_formation/index.md

 ---
-title: Coaxial Drone Formation Maintenance and Formation Transformation
+title: Quadrotor Drones Formation Flight
 # event: NetSci 2022

 # location: Tianjin (Online)

-summary: The development of the formation keeping and transformation algorithm for Coaxial Drone.
+summary: The development of the formation keeping and transformation algorithm for quadrotor drones.

 # Talk start and end times.